Much Ado About Nothing: Deception

-There are many examples of deception and self-deception in the play.
+The play has many examples of deception and self-deception.
 The games and tricks played on people often have the best intentions: to make people fall in love, to help someone get what they want, or to lead someone to realize their mistake.
-But not all are well-meant: Don John convinces Claudio that Don Pedro wants Hero for himself, and Borachio meets 'Hero' (who is actually Margaret) in Hero's bedroom window.
+But not all are well-meant: Don John convinces Claudio that Don Pedro wants Hero for himself, and Borachio meets 'Hero' (actually Margaret) in Hero's bedroom window.
 These modes of deceit play into a complementary theme of emotional manipulation, the ease with which the characters' sentiments are redirected and their propensities exploited as a means to an end.
-The characters' feelings for each other are played as vehicles to reach an ultimate goal of engagement rather than seen as an end in themselves.
+The characters' feelings for each other are played as vehicles to reach the goal of engagement rather than as an end in themselves.

 Masks and mistaken identity

-Characters are constantly pretending to be others or are otherwise mistaken for others.
+Characters are constantly pretending to be others or mistaken for others.
 Margaret is mistaken for Hero, leading to Hero's disgrace.
 During a masked ball (in which everyone must wear a mask), Beatrice rants about Benedick to a masked man who is actually Benedick, but she acts unaware of this.
 During the same celebration, Don Pedro pretends to be Claudio and courts Hero for him.
-After Hero is proclaimed dead, Leonato orders Claudio to marry his "niece", who is actually Hero.
+After Hero is proclaimed dead, Leonato orders Claudio to marry his 'niece', who is actually Hero.

 Nothing

 Another motif is the play on the words nothing and noting.
 These were near-homophones in Shakespeare's day.
-Taken literally, the title implies that a great fuss ("much ado") is made of something insignificant ("nothing"), such as the unfounded claims of Hero's infidelity and that Benedick and Beatrice are in love with each other.
-Nothing is also a double entendre: "an O-thing" (or "n othing" or "no thing") was Elizabethan slang for "vagina", derived from women having "nothing" between their legs.
-The title could also be understood as Much Ado About Noting: much of the action centres on interest in others and critique of others, written messages, spying, and eavesdropping.
-This attention is mentioned several times directly, particularly concerning "seeming", "fashion", and outward impressions.
+Taken literally, the title implies that a great fuss ('much ado') is made of something insignificant ('nothing'), such as the unfounded claims of Hero's infidelity and that Benedick and Beatrice are in love with each other.
+Nothing is also a double entendre: 'an O-thing' (or 'n othing' or 'no thing') was Elizabethan slang for "vagina", derived from women having 'nothing' between their legs.
+The title can also be understood as Much Ado About Noting: much of the action centres on interest in others and the critique of others, written messages, spying, and eavesdropping.
+This attention is mentioned several times directly, particularly concerning 'seeming', 'fashion', and outward impressions.